|search engine by freefind|

 A bit earlier however, during the days of the famed Spanish Kabbalist Moses de Leon (c.
 1240 - 1305) there was a move to reestablish this knowledge to a cabal of seekers.
 These men however lacked the inner purity to peer beyond the surface levels of the understanding.
 Despite their notable contributions they failed to restore this Mystical Wisdom and the knowledge was further "concealed."

-Later, the Ari (Rabbi Isaac ben Solomon Luria Ashkenazi, 1534 - July 25, 1572) received the Divine inspiration to restore this Mystical Wisdom, from a condensed Oral form he had recieved, to certain of our people lest it be lost to future generations.
-Unfortunately many unqualified people also received potions of these instructions and counterfiet Kabbalahs began to appear and spread.
+Later, the Ari (Rabbi Isaac ben Solomon Luria Ashkenazi, 1534 - July 25, 1572) received the Divine inspiration to restore this Mystical Wisdom, from a condensed Oral form he had received, to certain of our people lest it be lost to future generations.
+Unfortunately many unqualified people also received potions of these instructions and counterfeit Kabbalahs began to appear and spread.

 So, on Lag B'Omer the Chassidim o the various sects are particularly aware of the mystical components of the Omer Count and the holiness of this 33rd day of the count.

 - It is a time of severity and judgment pertaining to crops.
 This is one reason why the Omer offering was brought at this time.
-Through mourning we demonstrate our teshuvah and prayers for mercy and continued sustainance.
+Through mourning we demonstrate our teshuvah and prayers for mercy and continued sustenance.
+Recall that in the Shema's third paragraph HaShem warns that if we disobey and dishonor Him He will withold the rain so that our crops and grasses will not grow.
+Through our mourning we seek forgiveness that our Land will be fruitful.

-- From the First Christian Crusade to the Russian pogroms and blood libels to the "New Age" Nazi Shoah, to the attack on the San Diego CHABAD this year, the period between Passover and Shavuot is especially brutal for Jews, with entire communities of tens of thousands of Jews to the six plus millions killed.
-During the Count we mourn in remembrance of our martyrs even as we look to HaShem to restore us to His Torah and one day to send us HaMashiach ben David, may that day be soon..
+- From the First Christian Crusade to the Russian pogroms and blood libels to the "New Age" Nazi Shoah, to the attack on the San Diego CHABAD a few years ago, and through so many ongoing attacks against us the period between Passover and Shavuot has always been especially brutal for Jews, with entire communities and tens of thousands of Jews to the six plus millions killed.
+During the Count we mourn in remembrance of our innumeral martyrs even as we look to HaShem to restore us to His Torah and one day to send us HaMashiach ben David, may that day be soon even though we in no way merit it.

-- Our mystics teach us that these days are days of judgment and severity and yet are also days of unimmaginable potential, hence our Kabbalistic reflections on Adam Kadmon.
+- Our mystics teach us that these days are days of judgment and severity and yet are also days of unimaginable potential, hence our Kabalistic reflections on Adam Kadmon.

 However one of the main reasons we mourn is what to happened to Rabbi Akiva's 24,000 talmidim who were potentially lights that could have illuminated our Souls and lead to the Freedom of the Olam Haba.
 Instead, the Talmud reveals the following:It was said that Rabbi Akiva had 12,000 pairs of disciples from Gabbatha to Antipatris; all of them died at the same time, because they did not treat each other with respect.
 The world remained desolate [of Torah] until Rabbi Akiva came to our rabbis in the south and taught them Torah.
 These were Rabbi Meir, Rabbi Yehuda, Rabbi Yossi, Rabbi Shimon and Rabbi Elazar ben Shammua, and it was they who revived the Torah at that time.
 A tanna taught: All of them died between Passover and Shavuot.
 Rabbi Chama bar Abba, or some say Rabbi Chiya bar Avin, said: All of them died a cruel death.
 What was it?
 Rabbi Nachman replied: Croup -- Yevamot 62b.An added element of our mourning is included here when one considers the four rabbis who were, through their mystical attainments, permitted to enter Paradise and return.
 We are taught that four great mystic sages entered the Pardes (literally "the orchard"), which is to say, Gan Eden.
 Rabbi Akiva was one of these sages.
 Rashi explains that these were all highly accomplished rabbis in Jewish mysticism.
 They "ascended" by utilizing the Sacred Four Letter Name of G-d as prescribed in certain mystical teachings.
 These sages were: Ben Azzai, Ben Zoma, Elisha ben Avuya (later called Acher, "the other one") and Rabbi Akiva.